ibm-cloud-docs/power-iaas/using-linux-within-powervs.md

 {:deprecated: .deprecated}
 {:external: target="_blank" .external}

-# Using Linux within the Power Systems Virtual Server
+# Using Linux within the Power Systems Virtual Server (RHEL)
 {: linux-with-powervs}

 You can use the Power Systems Virtual Server service to deploy a generic Linux&trade; virtual machine (VM).
 When you are provisioning a VM, select **Linux – Client supplied subscription** for your operating system.
 The Power Systems Virtual Server service does not provide Linux stock images.
 You must bring your own Linux image (OVA format) and subscription.
 The following versions of Linux are supported: